01 of 14

 08 of 14

-Pick up 2 seed beads and pass through the seed bead on the inside edge of the picot between the two Tila beads.
-Pass needle through the Tila bead and all the remaining seed beads and Tila beads in that row.
+Pick up two seed beads and pass through the seed bead on the inside edge of the picot between the two Tila beads.
+Pass the needle through the Tila bead and all the remaining seed beads and Tila beads in that row.